Course Changes for Sessions 1 & 2 Once the Session Has Begun:

 After the first week of classes (starting on July 7, 2018 for Summer Session I and August 11, 2018 for Summer Session II), if you drop one course and add another course, you will be responsible for the fees of both courses.
 You cannot apply a credit for the course you are dropping towards the newly added course or any future course.
 You must pay for both courses.

 To add a class after Friday of the first week of classes:

 - Requests to add classes after Week 1 of the session are not guaranteed.
 Check with the instructor and academic department offering the course for specific guidelines.

-- Submit an add card, approved by both instructor and department offering the course to the Office of the Registrar on or before the Friday of the 4th week of classes.
+- Submit a request via the Enrollment Authorization System (EASy).
+The request must be approved by both instructor and department offering the course before the Friday of the 4th week of classes.